Air France leads tax pushback in climate vs recovery fight | Business

 Those include an airline duty increase to 30 euros per short-haul economy passenger and 400 euros for long-haul business, from their current 1.50-18 euro range.
 At 2019 traffic, officials say the sector would pay 4.2 billion euros.
 Key members of the government, which underwrote 7 billion euros for Air France, are backing away from the pledge as officials draft legislation in response to the convention.

 "It would be grotesque to take back with one hand what we'd given the sector with the other," Finance Minister Bruno Le Maire told daily Les Echos.
-Le Maire and his Dutch counterpart were among nine EU finance ministers who had called for "taxation or similar policies" to curb emissions by rising airfares.
+Le Maire and his Dutch counterpart were among nine EU finance ministers who had called for "taxation or similar policies" to curb emissions by raising air fares.

 From Jan.
 1, the Netherlands is introducing passenger duties worth 220 million euros at pre-crisis traffic.
 A Greenpeace legal challenge is also demanding steeper emissions cuts in return for KLM's 3.4 billion-euro aid package.
 OFFSETS UPSET